revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - The output of the above code is Hi-world.
-- "Hi-world" is executed because all the if conditions becomes true for the values of 'a' and 'b'.
+- "Hi-world" is executed because all the `if` conditions become true for the values of 'a' and 'b'.

 </details>

 ---

-132.Does python support switch or case statement in Python?
-If not what is the reason for the same?
+132. Does python support switch or case statement?
+If not, what is the reason for the same?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Python Doesn’t have a switch/case statement because of some unsatisfactory proposals.
+- Python doesn’t have a switch/case statement because of some unsatisfactory proposals.
 - Most of the programming languages have switch/case because they don't have proper mapping constructs.
 You cannot map a value to a function, that's why they have it.
 - But in Python, you can easily have a mapping table(dict) where a certain value maps to a certain function.
-Python functions are first class values, you can use the functions as the values of the dictionary get(key[, default]) method.
+Python functions are first-class values, you can use the functions as the values of the dictionary get(key[, default]) method.
 Performance-wise, the Python dictionary lookup will almost certainly be more efficient than any solution you can rig yourself.

 </details>

 ---

-133.What is the statement that can be used in Python if a statement is required syntactically but the program requires no action?
+133. What is the statement that can be used in Python if a statement is required syntactically but the program requires no action?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `pass` keyword is used to do nothing but it fulfill the syntactical requirements.
+- In python, `pass` keyword is used to fulfil the syntactical requirements.

 ```python
 try x[10]: